-Materiality for planning purposes has been based on last year's gross expenditure and is set at £500k.
+Materiality for planning purposes has been based on budgeted expenditure and set at £700k.

-We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this has been set at £25k.
+We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this has been set at £35,000.